Chinese-Antique-Showcase/chinese-antiques-website/README.md

 Ensure that you sanitize the build first by running `npm run build`.
 Confirm that there are no errors there before comitting and pushing code to repo.

-The changes should then be present under www.yangantiques.com
+The changes should then be present under www.yangantiques.com.
+As of right now, it's optimized only for mobile.